Cambridge is taking part in a trial scheme for Voi electric ‘e-bikes’ and ‘e-scooters’, which you can hire and use around the city.

 The scooter trial is one of many pilot schemes being run across the country.
 The government is monitoring them to inform a decision on whether to legalise the use of electric scooters on UK roads.

 The Cambridgeshire and Peterborough Combined Authority (CPCA) are managing the trial.
 They are keen to hear your feedback about the trial – contact them to let them know what you think.

-The government will make a final decision about the future of the scheme when the trial ends in October 2021.
+The government will make a final decision about the future of the scheme when the trial finishes at the end of May 2024.
 We are working with the CPCA and Voi to ensure the trial is a success.